 The Washington Post said it was the most talked about garment ever seen in Washington and Sonia would later claim the dress put Australia on the map.

 (At the very least it put the map of Tassie on the map, added not a few.)

 Gay rumours ‘silly’

 The dress did not save McMahon’s Prime Ministership.
-The following year Gough Whitlam led the Australian Labor Party to a landslide win and McMahon became not only one of our shortest, but also shortest serving PMs.
+The following year Gough Whitlam led the Australian Labor Party to a landslide win and McMahon became not only one of our shortest, but also shortest serving Prime Ministers.
 McMahon resigned as party leader but stayed in Parliament another decade.

-The highest political office a gay could aspire to in Queensland was President of the Hairdresser’s Association – so long as they stayed closeted – there would have been mass panic if people realised homosexuals were cutting their hair.
+The highest political office a gay could aspire to in Queensland was President of the Hairdresser’s Association.

 It was inconceivable to a gay teenage Queenslander that a gay man could hold the high office of Prime Minister.